4 tips to Keep it Together And Avoid Crying at Work

 Take a Break and Get Away From the Situation

 If you think you might start crying and you’re in a setting where you don’t want that to happen, the best thing you can do is remove yourself from the situation.
-If you’re leading a meeting, you can tell everyone to take a 10-minute break and reconvene.
-Otherwise, you can quietly step out—people always go to the bathroom.
+If you’re leading a meeting, you can instruct everyone to take a 10-minute break and reconvene.
+Otherwise, you can quietly step out—people often use the bathroom.

 3. Stop the Thoughts That Are Making You Cry (This’ll Take Some Practice)